Frans-Willem/CsrSpiDrivers/README.md

 1. Install CSR package such as BlueSuite;
 2. Make a backup of spilpt.dll in your application directory (e.g. in `C:\Program Files (x86)\CSR\BlueSuite 2.5.8\`);
-3. Copy appropriate version of spilpt.dll from spilpt-1.4-win32 or
+3. Copy appropriate version of spilpt.dll from spilpt-win32-api1.4 or
-   spilpt-1.3-win32 directory (see [CSR SPI API versions](#csr-spi-api-versions)) to your application directory;
+   spilpt-win32-api1.3 directory (see "CSR SPI API versions") to your application directory;
 4. Connect Your FTDI device to computer;
 5. Download and run Zadig from http://zadig.akeo.ie/.
 In Options menu choose "List all devices", choose Your FTDI device ("FT232R USB UART" or similar),